 Where to pay tribute today: Margaret Sanger Square is at the intersection of Mott and Bleecker Streets, where Planned Parenthood’s Margaret Sanger Center is located.
 Sanger’s original Manhattan clinic is landmarked, but it is now a private home (located at 17 West 16th Street) and closed to the public. —CCE

-Where to pay tribute today: You can pay tribute to Steinem at the wooden bench in Central Park dedicated in honor of her 80th birthday (it’s close to the Met Fifth Ave).
-There’s also Bella Abzug Way, at the intersection of Bank Street and Greenwich Avenue, which honors a Steinem contemporary and colleague. —CCE
+Where to pay tribute today: You can pay tribute to Steinem at the wooden bench in Central Park dedicated in honor of her 80th birthday (it’s close to the Met Fifth Ave). —CCE

 How she made her mark: Born into a world of privilege that she later went on to critique in her writing, Edith Wharton became the first woman to win the Pulitzer Prize for Fiction; she took the award in 1921 for her novel The Age of Innocence.
 The book portrays her hometown, New York City and the dalliances of upper-crust society.
 Her celebrated novels The House of Mirth and The Custom of the Country similarly comment on New York City social life.
 Her work is said to have influenced the style of F. Scott Fitzgerald and Sinclair Lewis.